kahlhoefer/ZPEED/README.md

 The following have contributed to the development and testing of ZPEED:

-  * Felix Kahlhoefer, RWTH Aachen
+  * Felix Kahlhoefer, RWTH Aachen:
     Implementation of ATLAS likelihood.

-  * Stefan Schulte, MPP Munich
+  * Stefan Schulte, MPP Munich:
     Implementation of PDFs and detector effects.

-  * Patrick Tunney, RWTH Aachen
+  * Patrick Tunney, RWTH Aachen:
     Testing and validation